richfisher/getting-started-with-jruby/README.md

-# Getting started with JRuby
 ## Preface
-I'm trying to do [some integration](https://github.com/richfisher/jruby_activiti) with jruby and java.
+I'm trying to do [some integrations](https://github.com/richfisher/jruby_activiti) with jruby and java.
 I encountered some problems, and found that there were only a few information about jruby.
 So I write down my experience and share it.

 ## Install JRuby
+Environment: Mac, rvm

 	rvm get head
 	rvm install jruby-9.0.4.0